What Is the Spiritual Root of Overeating? How to Heal Your Relationship with Food by Looking Within

 My nearsightedness is here to tell me something: that there’s something that I’m still not willing to “see.”
 That I am still blocked somewhere.
 That I am still in denial of something, somewhere… and it’s my job to find it.

-The same goes for the spiritual root of overeating: it means there’s something deeper going on, and it’s your job to find it.
+The same goes for the spiritual meaning of overeating: it means there’s something deeper going on, and it’s your job to find it.
 But how, exactly?

 How to Address the Spiritual Root of Overeating